AugurProject/V2Migration/V2Deployment.md

 <b>Options:</b>

-a) Pick an outcome and migrate your users REPv2 for them (or, if you still have REP, migrate REP to REPv2 to then participate in the fork).
+a) Pick an outcome and migrate your users REPv2 for them (or, if you still have REPv1, migrate REPv1 to REPv2 to then participate in the fork).

 b) Allow users to pick an outcome from within your wallet and participate in the fork for them with their REP.